Manuel Arroyo-Morales. Credit: UGRdivulga

 Researchers from the University of Granada have discovered that colon cancer survivors are more likely to suffer future lesions related with pain in the back and lower abdomen than healthy individuals of the same gender and age.

 These patients present a series of abnormalities in the abdominal wall architecture—the site of surgery in oncological treatment.
-Moreover, they have specific abnormalities in processing that may increase their sensitization to any kind of pain in the future.
+Moreover, they have specific abnormalities in processing chronic pain that may increase their sensitization to any kind of pain in the future.

-In two articles published in Pain Medicineand the European Journal of Cancer Care, University of Granada researchers from the Department of Physical Therapy analyse the physical and of colon cancer patients following oncological treatment.
+In two articles published in Pain Medicineand the European Journal of Cancer Care, University of Granada researchers from the Department of Physical Therapy analyse the physical and psychological status of colon cancer patients following oncological treatment.
 The study—funded by the Campus of International Excellence: BioHealth and Information & Communications Technology (CEI BioTic)—was conducted in collaboration with researchers from the Department of Surgery of the Hospital Clínico San Cecilio, Granada.

 Third most frequent type of cancer